-IMPORT AND EXPORT ACTIVE ENERGY FLOWS FROM THE VIEWPOINT OF THE REGISTRANT.
+IMPORT AND EXPORT ACTIVE ENERGY FLOWS FROM THE VIEWPOINT OF THE REGISTRANT OR SUPPLIER.

-This convention is based on "Import" and "Export" being from the viewpoint of the Registrant of the Metering System.
+This convention is based on "Import" and "Export" being from the viewpoint of the Registrant for Stage 1 Metering Equipment or the Supplier for Stage 2 Metering Equipment.